 If you change a preset, an icon will appear behind the engine name.
 This is the reload button.
 You can use it to revert to the original brush settings.

-On the right, there’s Save New Preset and Overwrite Preset.
+On the right, there’s Save New Brush Preset and Overwrite Brush.

 - This will only enable if there are any changes.
 Pressing this will override the current preset with the new settings, keeping the name and the icon intact.
 It will always make a timestamped back up in the resources folder.